raybellwaves/CFOpenData/doc/example.rst

 This writes the file: Scores/2017_Scores_Men.csv

 The last name is Ron Lyman.
-Can't work out why it isn't Sean Wray like in the URL
+Can't work out why it isn't Sean Wray like in the URL Ron Lyman is last on the second last page.
+Need to increase the loop by 1